 Field Work

 In addition to anuran species, the UW-Green Bay project team also determined that limited information has been collected on wetland birds in terms of using standardized methods, particularly in many small and inland (or disconnected) open wetlands that are dominated by herbaceous plants in the LGB&FR AOC.
 This information gap is largely due to the fact that the Great Lakes Coastal Wetland Monitoring Project (CWM; 2011-2015) only samples Great Lakes coastal wetlands at least 4 ha in size and that are connected and influenced by a Great Lake (e.g., seiche).
 Thus, many small, inland, or partially forested wetlands that are still dominated by herbaceous plants within the LGB&FR AOC (e.g., along the Fox River, lower Green Bay) have not been recently surveyed for wetland birds.
-Thus, Giese and a student assistant scouted and identified 13 locations (Figure 1, Appendix 2) within the LGB&FR AOC that trained UW-Green Bay students surveyed for wetland birds in the summer of 2015Some of these wetland locations were also sampled for anurans (n = 7).
+Thus, Giese and a student assistant scouted and identified 13 locations (Figure 1, Appendix 2) within the LGB&FR AOC that trained UW-Green Bay students surveyed for wetland birds in the summer of 2015.
+Two additional points were added along the west shore of the lower Bay and sampled in 2016.
+Some of these wetland locations were also sampled for anurans (n = 7).
 Once a point count location was established, Giese and a student assistant filled out a Site Description form (one per location), which documents the location’s name and geospatial coordinates, safe parking areas, dominant plants, compass bearing (used for repeatability of anuran and wetland bird surveys), property information, and any other helpful notes (Figure 2, Appendix 1).

 Wetland birds were sampled using the same, widely accepted protocol used for the CWM project, namely a 15-minute, unlimited-distance point count, in which trained observers recorded all birds seen or heard regardless of how far away an individual was calling from the observer (Great Lakes Coastal Wetlands Consortium 2014, pages 132-136).
 During the first five minutes of the 15-minute count, an observer listened passively to all birds calling or singing and recorded all species and individuals; during the middle five minutes, a broadcast of bird songs/calls was played to elicit vocalizations from secretive marsh-nesting species (e.g., rails); and finally during the last five minutes, an observer passively listened to all birds vocalizing.
 All species, number of individuals, and the minute and distance an individual was first detected were recorded on the point count form (Figure 2, Appendix 2), though for ten focal species (e.g., rails, bitterns) every minute a focal species vocalized was also recorded.
-Point count locations were visited twice in the summer (late May through early July 2015), once in the early morning hours and once in the evening, in order to detect different bird species based on their activity.
+Point count locations were visited twice in the summer (late May through early July 2015; or late May through late June 2016), once in the early morning hours and once in the evening, in order to detect different bird species based on their activity.
 Visits were separated by at least 15 days.
 Surveys were conducted during relatively good weather conditions with minimal wind and precipitation.
 Basic weather information (e.g., cloud cover, wind), air and standing water temperatures, start time, compass bearing, noise level, and geospatial coordinates of point count locations were collected at each survey.